BCV-Uniandes/MATIS/README.md

 These are bash files with the commands to run evaluation.
 If you go into the files you'll find that there are a bunch of configuration flags with the data paths and the hyperparameters.
 You can modify this hyperparameters for experimentation.
 For the Endovis 2017 dataset there is a variable named ```FOLD``` which corresponds to fold id between 0,1,2 or 3 to evaluate.
 The variable has been set to 3 but you can change it to other fold value.

+### Segmentation Baseline

+We provide instructions on how to run our instrument segmentation baseline in our extended version called [TAPIS](https://github.com/BCV-Uniandes/GraSP/tree/main/TAPIS).
+Please check this [repo](https://github.com/BCV-Uniandes/GraSP/tree/main/TAPIS) in the Region Proposal Baseline section to run our baseline.

 #### Additional Info

 1. We provide the precomputed mask features from [Mask2Former](https://github.com/facebookresearch/Mask2Former)[1].
 However, we also provide our pretrained Mask2Former weights in the ```models``` directory inside each dataset's directory.
 Feel free to use these weights to compute our region features with [Mask2Former's](https://github.com/facebookresearch/Mask2Former)[1] code, and use our estimated per-class thresholds and top-k values in the ```mask2former_inference_threshold_ks.json``` file to filter regions.

-2. Our pre-computed mask features (after the per-class filtering inference method) can be found in our data [link](http://157.253.243.19/MATIS/) in the ````features``` directory inside each dataset's folder.
+2. Our pre-computed mask features (after the per-class filtering inference method) can be found in our data [link](http://157.253.243.19/MATIS/MATIS.tar.gz) in the ````features``` directory inside each dataset's folder.
 The directory contains a .pth file with the following structure:

 ```tree
 {"features":